Man Up (film): Plot

 Realising that they have lost Jack's bag and Nancy's notebook with her speech, they race back to the bar.
 There, they meet Ed and Hilary, Jack's soon-to-be-ex-wife.
 Trying to irritate Hilary, Jack pretends that Nancy is his girlfriend, and Nancy plays along.
 She learns that Ed and Hilary had an affair, which led to the divorce.

 Jack gets upset and goes to a bathroom stall.
 Nancy joins him, and he tearfully admits that he has not recovered from his failed marriage.
-Nancy says that her own bad relationship history has made her bitter.
-She consoles Jack and says that he will eventually be all right.
-They go back to the bar, and Nancy accidentally sets Ed on fire before spraying Ed and Hilary with a fire extinguisher, to Jack's delight.
+She says that her own bad relationship history has made her bitter.
+Nancy consoles Jack and says that he will eventually be all right.
+They go back to the bar, and she accidentally sets Ed on fire before spraying Ed and Hilary with a fire extinguisher, to Jack's delight.

 Nancy decides to go to her parents' anniversary party, which is already underway.
 She is about to invite Jack, but he learns that Jessica still wants to meet him, so they part ways.
 Nancy arrives at her parents' party but is sad about leaving Jack.

 During his date with Jessica, Jack finds that they do not have much in common.
-He fully realizes that leaving Nancy was a mistake when he discovers that Nancy has inadvertently swapped notebooks with him.
+He fully realizes that leaving Nancy was a mistake when he discovers that she has inadvertently swapped notebooks with him.
 With Jessica's blessing, he goes to find Nancy.

-He enlists the help of Sean, but Sean misdirects Jack to the wrong address in Nancy’s neighborhood and goes to try his luck with Nancy himself, to no avail.
-Jack ends up at a party of teenagers, but one of the teenagers knows where Nancy's parents live.
+Jack enlists the help of Sean, who then misdirects him to the wrong address in Nancy’s neighborhood and goes to try his luck with Nancy himself, to no avail.
+Jack ends up at a party of teenagers, but one of them knows where Nancy's parents live.
 At the anniversary party, Nancy gives an impromptu speech to her parents, one that includes the sentiment that her date with Jack changed her for the better.

 Simultaneously, Jack arrives with Nancy's speech for her parents.
-When Nancy informs him that she has already given her speech, Jack asks whether she would like to hear his speech and she agrees.
-In front of Nancy’s family, he gives Nancy a speech that she's very much the right girl for him, and they kiss.
+When Nancy informs him that she has already given her speech, he asks whether she would like to hear his speech and she agrees.
+In front of Nancy’s family, he gives Nancy a speech that she is very much the right girl for him, and they kiss.